-Once this period of restrictions ends it is likely that shielding employees will no longer qualify for statutory sick pay as was the case when restrictions were lifted in August.
 Employers will need to consider alternatives as to how to manage employees who refuse to return to work.
 The following are some alternative measures that an employer could consider:

-Some employers may have a company sick pay scheme which they could use to place clinically vulnerable employees on sick leave if they cannot return to work due to the risks associated with a return.
+Although the entitlement to claim SSP for these employees has ended from 1 April 2021, some employers may have a company sick pay scheme which they could use to place clinically vulnerable employees on sick leave if they cannot return to work due to the risks associated with a return.
 You would likely need some medical evidence to confirm the inability to return.

 Employers could explore the option of suspending such employees on full pay until it is safe for them to return to work.
 However, this may not be an acceptable commercial solution for some employers due to the costs of doing so, particularly as it may be difficult to assess when it would be safe for those individuals to return.